-'''

-$ checkbox-cli startprovider --empty com.example:myprovider
+\$ plainbox startprovider --empty com.example:myprovider

-'''

-checkbox-cli is the command that runs Checkbox, --empty informs Checkbox that you want to start from scratch. com.example:myprovider is the name of the provider.
+plainbox is the internal tool of checkbox.
+It's used on rare occasions, like creating a new provider. --empty informs plainbox that you want to start from scratch. com.example:myprovider is the name of the provider.
 Providers use IQN naming, it helps in tracking down ownership of the provider.

-Checkbox Jobs are the things that describe how tests are run.
+Plainbox Jobs are the things that describe how tests are run.
 Those Jobs are defined in .pxu files, in 'units' directory of the provider.